Robbie Ryan (cinematographer)

-He received an Academy Award nomination for Best Cinematography for Yorgos Lanthimos' The Favourite (2018).
+He received Academy Award nominations for Best Cinematography for Yorgos Lanthimos' The Favourite (2018) and Poor Things (2023).

 Life and career

-Ryan was born in Ireland.
+Ryan was born in Sandymount, on the southside of Dublin City.
 At the age of 14, he decided he wanted to be a cinematographer.
 He attended and graduated the Dún Laoghaire Institute of Art, Design and Technology.

 Ryan is a frequent collaborator on Andrea Arnold's films, including Wasp, Red Road, Fish Tank, Wuthering Heights and American Honey.

 He has worked with Ken Loach on the films The Angels' Share, Jimmy's Hall, and I, Daniel Blake.
 He served as the director of photography on films including Philomena, Slow West and The Favourite, the latter of which earned him a nomination for the Academy Award for Best Cinematography at the 91st Academy Awards.